Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 ## About indexes

 An *index* is a database structure that makes it faster to find, filter, sort, or aggregate data in a table.
-An index is a defined ordering of one or more fields in a table that SQL Server (for Business Central on‑premises) or Azure SQL (for online) uses to speed up lookups.
-Without an index, the database must scan the entire table to find matching records.
-With a suitable index, it can jump directly to the relevant rows, which is dramatically faster for large tables.
+An index organizes one or more fields in a table so that SQL Server (for Business Central on‑premises) or Azure SQL (for online) can efficiently locate rows.
+Without an index, the database may need to scan the entire table to find matching records.
+With a suitable index, it can seek directly to the relevant rows, which is dramatically faster for large tables.

 On the other hand, indexes have a maintenance cost: they require more storage and can slow down create, update, and delete (CRUD) operations because the index must be kept up to date.